Madhan-I/100DaysofCloud/Journey/001/Day 01.md

 ### Step 4 — Deploy the new microservices

 Deploy these new containers following the same process that you followed for the "fancytest" monolith.
-Note that these services will be listening on different ports, so make note of the port mappings in the table below.

 Create and expose your deployments as follows:

 ![t5](https://user-images.githubusercontent.com/55656091/88689893-aff96980-d118-11ea-9a63-5a7be7e59eb1.JPG)

-NOTE: Please make note of the IP address of both the Orders and Products services once they have been exposed, you will need them in future steps.
+NOTE: Please make note of the IP address of both Orders and Products services once they have been exposed, you will need them in future steps.

 Name the deployment to be “orders” and “products”, and expose the services on port 80.